We're Back in Berlin Ja!

 Diligently, we have compiled a list of Christmas movies, both expected and unusual, to get us in the mood.

-Not a Christmas movie you say?
+BEST CHRISTMAS MOVIE EVER?: Not a Christmas movie you say?
 Au contraire!
-It is set during this blessed holiday and it's kickass approach is an inspiration.
+It is set during this blessed holiday and it's kick ass approach is an inspiration.
 Someone actually took the time to compile "5 Reasons Die Hard is the Best Christmas Movie Ever Made".
 Well done sir.

-Oh yes!
-Here we are again with another Christmas Carol!
+BEST CHEESEBALL CHRISTMAS CAROL: Oh yes!
+Here we are again with yet another Christmas Carol.
 A made for TV version no less.
 Before you automatically dismiss it note: Vanessa Williams, Chilli from TLC, Kathy Griffin, and hit single of Christmas spirit, "Heartquake".

-Surprisingly, neither of remember watching this classic before.
+BEST NOSTALGIC CHRISTMAS MOVIE: Surprisingly, neither of remember watching this classic before.
 And I do mean classic.
 It's so impressive when a movie from 1947 is both relevant and provocative in 2011.
 This will be added to must watch list for every Christmas.
-(Review on our Classic Movie Tuesday page)

-I don't really remember this one, but Ian is firm about this pick.
+MOST FORGETTABLE CHRISTMAS MOVIE: I don't really remember this one, but Ian is firm about this pick.
 Looks crazy saccharine, but Christmas is the one time of year I almost unilaterally let it pass.
-(When I searched "Prancer" on googel images it came up with woman bent over & in bikinis.
+(When I searched "Prancer" on google images it came up with woman bent over & in bikinis.
 Yikes. )

 Four Christmases

-Seeing Reece Witherspoon & Vince Vaughn on the playbill we pretty much knew what we were in for.
-Cheesy, expected, and I seriously balked at the mainstream ideal of every happy independent couple actually secretly wants to get married and have a baby...this one barely squeaked by my lowered Christmas standards.
+MOST AVERAGE ROM-COM CHRISTMAS MOVIE: Seeing Reece Witherspoon & Vince Vaughn on the bill we knew what we were in for.
+Cheesy, expected, and I seriously balked at the mainstream ideal of every happy independent couple actually secretly wants to get married and have a baby...this one barely squeaked by my lowered Christmas standards, but squeak onto the list it does.

 Rudolph, the Red-Nosed Reindeer

-What don't I love about this movie?
+BEST CHRISTMAS MOVIE WHEN YOU'RE FEELING AWKWARD: What don't we love about this movie?
 Island of misfit toys, the Abdominal Snowman, friends compared to "Silver & gold"....this movie is Christmas catnip.
 If you don't feel Jingle Bells in your soul after watching this, you must be a Jehovah Witness.

 Edward Scissorhands